serhioms/DisruptorFlow/README.md

 ## Flow Disruptor

-Flow disruptor is generic class which perform task flow execution vie pipeline pattern.
-Pipeline pattern described [here](https://github.com/LMAX-Exchange/disruptor/blob/master/docs/Disruptor.docx).
+Flow disruptor is generic class which perform task flow execution vie [LMax Disruptor](https://github.com/LMAX-Exchange/disruptor) pattern.
 The only parameter for flow disruptor is an object of context class.

 	    DisruptorFlow<TestContext> dflow = new DisruptorFlow<TestContext>();
         ***